deepaktg07/Task-Management-App/README.md

 Step 1: Install dependencies

-  Go to /backend directory for backend setup and run npm install
+  Go to /backend directory for backend setup and run: npm install

-  Go to /frontend directory for frontend setup and run npm install
+  Go to /frontend directory for frontend setup and run: npm install

-Step 2: Configure the MongoDB connection url Go to the backend directory and create .env file and put your MongoDB connection URL as follows MONGODB_PATH=your-mongodb-connection-url
+Step 2: Configure the MongoDB connection url Go to the backend directory and create .env file and put your MongoDB connection URL as follows: MONGODB_PATH=your-mongodb-connection-url

 Step 3: Change Server port and CORS origin (Optional) By default your server will be running on the port http://localhost:9000 and CORS origin/frontend will be running onhttp://localhost:3000.
 You can change your port and cors, by modifying your .env file as follows: SERVER_PORT=your-port and CORS_ORIGIN=-your-client-origin